kamisos3/holbertonschool-hbnb/part2/README.md

 ▶  **Concepts**

-- Structurizing the files following this structure:
+- Setting up the structure with the directory and files following this:

 		hbnb/